-That Time the Rolling Stones Regrouped for ‘Steel Wheels’
+How the Rolling Stones Finally Regrouped for ‘Steel Wheels’

 By the '80s, Rolling Stones fans had grown accustomed to the turbulence surrounding the band as a way of life.
 But the fallout from the group's 1986 album, Dirty Work, was so toxic that for a brief period, it seemed like they might never find their way back.

 "What most people are concerned with nowadays is not rhythm itself but the sound of the thing that's creating the beat.
-They got these new toys, things that'll go CRASH and woo-wooo-woooo, and what is actually lacking is rhythm," Richards complained in the months after Steel Wheels was released, explaining his approach to making music in the late '80s.
-"All this s--- don't seduce me.
+They got these new toys, things that'll go crash and woo-wooo-woooo, and what is actually lacking is rhythm," Richards complained after Steel Wheels was released, explaining his approach to making music in the late '80s.
+"All this shit don't seduce me.
 It's like a department store at the moment and nobody can get out of the toy department."

-Although quite a bit of Steel Wheels found the band plying its trade in relatively back-to-basics fashion, the album wasn't without its share of adventurousness, particularly on the song "Continental Drift," which featured the Moroccan ensemble the Master Musicians of Joujouka -- a deliberate nod to deceased Stones co-founder Brian Jones, who'd recorded the Master Musicians in 1968 for the album Brian Jones Presents the Pipes of Pan at Joujouka.
+Though quite a bit of Steel Wheels found the band plying its trade in relatively back-to-basics fashion, the album wasn't without its share of adventure, particularly on the song "Continental Drift," which featured the Moroccan ensemble the Master Musicians of Joujouka – a deliberate nod to deceased Stones co-founder Brian Jones, who'd recorded the Master Musicians in 1968 for the album Brian Jones Presents the Pipes of Pan at Joujouka.

 "We became a hard-rock band, and we became very content with it.
 The ballads got left a little behind as well.
 The hard-rock thing just took over, and we lost a little bit of sensitivity and adventure," argued Jagger.
 "It's boring just doing hard rock all the time.
 You gotta bounce it around a little."

-For the record's first single, however, they played things safe, releasing "Mixed Emotions," a pure Stones rave-up that surged on the strength of the group's classic sound and a soaring chorus whose refrain ("You're not the only one with mixed emotions / You're not the only ship adrift on the ocean") seemed to speak to the dark spell its co-writers' relationship had recently weathered.
+For the record's first single, however, they played things safe: "Mixed Emotions" was a pure Stones rave-up that surged on the strength of the group's classic sound and a soaring chorus whose refrain ("You're not the only one with mixed emotions / You're not the only ship adrift on the ocean") seemed to speak to the dark spell its co-writers' relationship had recently weathered.

 "The album wasn't that good," Jagger said in a 1989 interview with Rolling Stone.
 "It was okay.
 It certainly wasn't a great Rolling Stones album.
 The feeling inside the band was very bad too.
 The relationships were terrible.
 The health was diabolical.
 I wasn't in particularly good shape.
 The rest of the band, they couldn't walk across the Champs Elysées, much less go on the road.
 So we had this long bad experience of making that record, and the last thing I wanted to do was spend another year with the same people.
 I just wanted to be out."